-Davitt Felder received his MD from Yale School of Medicine in 1942.
-He earned a PhD from the University of Minnesota in 1953.
-He completed an internship in surgery at the University of Minnesota.
-During the 1950s he was assigned to the general surgical services at the University of Minnesota Hospital, Ancker Hospital in St. Paul, and the Minneapolis General Hospital.
+Davitt Felder earned his Ph.D. from the University of Minnesota in 1953 where he also completed an internship in surgery.
+In the 1950s, he was assigned to the general surgical services at the University of Minnesota Hospital, Ancker Hospital in St. Paul, and Minneapolis General Hospital.
 He spent most of his career in private surgical practice.
-In the 1960s, he was a founding member of the Northern Association for Medical Education, which led efforts to establish a second medical in St. Paul.
+In the 1960s, he was a founding member of the Northern Association for Medical Education, which led efforts to establish a second medical school in St. Paul.

-Gregory Hart earned a Bachelor of Arts in Business Administration from the University of Minnesota in 1973 and went on to earn a Master's degree in Hospital and Healthcare Administration from the University's School of Public Health in 1976.
-As part of earning his MHA, Mr. Hart completed a residency program at University Hospitals and Clinics and was hired to a permanent position.
+Gregory Hart earned a bachelor's in business administration from the University of Minnesota in 1973 and went on to earn a Master of Hospital and Health Care Administration from the University's School of Public Health in 1976.
+As part of earning his M.H.A., Mr. Hart completed a residency program at University Hospitals and Clinics and was hired to a permanent position.
 He became Director of Operations at the Hospital in 1982.
 In 1992, Mr. Hart became General Director University Hospitals and Clinics, and in 1993, he was named President of the University of Minnesota Health System.
 He resigned from the position in 1995, but served as consultant for the Hospital's sale to Fairview.

-Marie Manthey was born and raised in Chicago Illinois.
-She served as associate director of nursing at the University of Minnesota Hospital (1964-1971), as assistant administrator and director of nursing at United Hospitals of St. Paul (during the 1970s), and the vice president of patient services at Yale New Haven Hospital.
+Marie Manthey served as associate director of nursing at the University of Minnesota Hospital from 1964 to 1971.
 During her tenure at the University of Minnesota Hospital, Manthey led the development of primary nursing and is recognized, nationally and internationally, as the founder of primary nursing.
-In 1979, Manthey founded Creative Health Care Management, a consulting firm specializing in the organization and delivery of health care services.

-Florence Marks was born in Louisville, Kentucky, in 1928.
-She received her BS from the University of Cincinnati in 1949, her BS in Nursing from the University of Minnesota in 1953, and her MA in Nursing Administration also from the University of Minnesota in 1956.
-From 1953-54, she worked as a general staff nurse and assistant head nurse at the University of Minnesota Hospital.
-From 1956-1961, she worked as a nursing supervisor at the Variety Club Heart Hospital at the University of Minnesota.
-In 1962, she was the special assistant to the director of Nursing Services at the University Hospital.
+Florence Marks earned her B.S. in nursing in 1953 and her M.A. in nursing administration in 1956, both from the University of Minnesota.
+From 1953 to 1954, she worked as a general staff nurse and assistant head nurse at University Hospital.
+From 1956 to 1961, she worked as a nursing supervisor at the Variety Club Heart Hospital at the University of Minnesota.
+In 1962, she became special assistant to the director of Nursing Services at the University Hospital.

-Paul Quie received his MD from Yale Medical School in 1953, and completed his residency in Pediatrics at the University of Minnesota University Hospitals.
+Paul Quie completed his residency in pediatrics at the University of Minnesota Hospital.
 He has been a member of the faculty of the Department of Pediatrics since 1958.
 From 1979 until 1984, Dr. Quie was Chief of Staff at the University Hospitals and Clinics, and in 1985 he was the first director of the University's Biomedical Ethics Center.

 Villis Vikmanis earned his bachelor's degree in political science at the University of Minnesota in 1961.
 After holding various positions in state government, Mr. Vikmanis returned to the University and became a full-time consultant to the Hospitals' cost containment task force in 1983.
 In November of that same year, he served as assistant to the vice president in Central Administration at the University.
 He was then appointed assistant vice president for the health sciences in September of 1984.
 He also served on the Hospital Board of Governors.
 He held these two positions until he retired in 1998.

-After earning a bachelor of science in law from the University of Minnesota in 1954 and then attending law school for two years, John Westerman was called up as a member of the ROTC to serve in the Air Force.
-When he returned from duty, he took additional coursework and earned a bachelor of business administration with a major in finance in 1958.
-He then attended the University of Minnesota for his Masters in Hospital Administration, which he earned in 1960.
-He then completed his administrative residency at University Hospital under Ray Amberg from 1959 to 1961.
-From 1961 to 1964, he served as assistant administrator, in a position akin to chief operating officer, at Strong Memorial Hospital in Rochester, New York, part of Rochester University.
-Westerman returned to the University of Minnesota to work with Dr. Richard Magraw, under Dean Robert Howard, on expanding the Comprehensive Clinic.
+John Westerman earned bachelor's in law in 1954 and a bachelor's in business administration with a major in finance in 1958.
+He earned his masters in hospital administration 1960.
+He completed his administrative residency at University Hospital under Ray Amberg from 1959 to 1961.
+After working elsewhere, Westerman returned to the University of Minnesota to work with Dr. Richard Magraw, under Dean Robert Howard, on expanding the Comprehensive Clinic.
 As the project grew, he transferred to President O. Meredith Wilson's office as an executive secretary, serving as the coordinator of the Committee for Long Range Planning in the Health Sciences.
 After serving in this position from 1964 to 1966, he took over as general director of University Hospitals and Clinics in November of 1966.
 He served in this position until 1982.